radoslav11/nvim-config/README.md

 # Fonts
 Some of the plugins require a [Nerd Font](https://www.nerdfonts.com/font-downloads).
-I recommend the Regular JetBrains Nerd font, as it's quite nice.
+I recommend the Regular JetBrains Nerd font.

 # Key Bindings
 The additional key bindings are quite standard: